brilliapps/dart_tips_solutions_informal/README.md

 ===================================================================================

-important about mixin - if there are two declarations in mixin and with class that mixes with the mixin, the declaration/value in the class (not mixin) has higher priority it is as if the class overriden the mixin value but in a class extending the class that mixes with the mixin but doesn't redeclare the property the mixin takes the priority - logical read all examples
+important about mixin - if there are two declarations in mixin and with class that mixes with the mixin, the declaration/value in the class (not mixin) has higher priority it is as if the class overriden the mixin value, but in a class extending the class that mixes with the mixin but doesn't redeclare the property the mixin takes the priority - logical read all examples
+And the good news is that wherever you call the property overriden or not by the mixin - this is the same object, not that in some circumstances one object from the same declaration and a different one from another but one object as examples show.

 you can't do something like that in a mixin, and wait until it will be declared in a class it the mixin is mixed in.
 /// ignore: undefined_identifier